• The rules below are for tourist

 30, 60, or 90 days) at no additional

-• Many visitors can now obtain e-visas online from an official Turkish Ministry of Foreign Affairs website, paying by credit card.
-This saves you standing in line at the airport or seaport.
+• You may obtain e-visas online from an official Turkish Ministry of Foreign Affairs website, paying by credit card.
 More...

 Pursuant to Turkish government regulations